mciwing/mciwing.github.io/docs/python/containers/list.md

     Define a `#!python list` of your choice with at least `#!python 5` elements.

-    - Now, perform a slice from the second to (including) the fourth element.
+    - Now, perform a slice from the second up to and including the fourth element.
     - Next, omit the first index in the slice (only omit the number!).
 What happens?
     - Lastly, re-add the first index and omit the second index of your